 Arrived: All the important information about registration in the new municipality

 The good news first of all is that you don’t have to drop everything right away and sprint to the new municipality of residence.
 You’ll have a few days after your arrival, usually exactly 14 days, but it’s best to put a visible note on the door so that you don’t forget.
 In the new community, the walk will then lead you back to the residents’ registration office, just like when you check out.
-Here you should take your old certificate of residence with you.
-The family booklet and proof of health insurance (for the whole family, if applicable) should also be there.
-In some cases, you may also need to bring other documents with you, such as your identity card or rental contract.
+They should ask you the new rental contract, the family booklet and proof of health insurance (for the whole family, if applicable).
+In some cases, you may also need to bring other documents with you, such as your identity card.
 It’s best to call the relevant office beforehand – that’s just to be on the safe side.